 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At Beal College, approximately 89% of students took out student loans averaging $13,147 a year.
 That adds up to $52,588 over four years for those students.

-The student loan default rate at Beal College is 16.6%.
-Watch out!
-This is significantly higher than the national default rate of 10.1%, which means you could have trouble paying back your student loans if you take any out.
+The student loan default rate at Beal College is 11.2%.
+This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.

 Contact details for Beal College are given below.

 |Address:||99 Farm Road, Bangor, ME 04401|

 |Allied Health & Medical Assisting Services||0||NA|

 Learn more about the majors offered at Beal College along with which ones have the highest average starting salaries.

 Online courses area a great option for busy, working students as well as for those who have scheduling conflicts and want to study on their own time.
 As time goes by, expect to see more and more online learning options become available.